-- A. Three (3) quarter credit hours from an accredited college or university, and a 2.0, C or pass if taking pass/fail option, recorded on a transcript and received by the Human Resource Development Department no later than August 1 for the prior year; - B. Three (3) quarter credit hours from the Staff Development course offerings of Renton Technical College which are presented for college or university credit, recorded on a transcript and received by the Human Resource Development Department no later than August 1 for the prior year; - C. Thirty (30) clock hours of approved continuing education credits. - D. Thirty (30) clock hours of locally approved in-service, if such in-service is qualified and approved by the College.
+- A. Three (3) quarter credit hours from an accredited college or university, and a 2.0, C or pass if taking pass/fail option, recorded on a transcript and received by Human Resources no later than June 30 for the prior year; - B. Three (3) quarter credit hours from the Staff Development course offerings of Renton Technical College which are presented for college or university credit, recorded on a transcript and received by Human Resources no later than June 30 for the prior year; - C. Thirty (30) clock hours of approved continuing education credits. - D. Thirty (30) clock hours of locally approved in-service, if such in-service is qualified and approved by the College.